-I became a full-time Celebrant in late 2014.
-Over the years I feel blessed to have met so many wonderful couples and to have had the privilege of being part of their wedding day, regardless of whether they were big (200+ guests) or more intimate occasions.
-I’m super proud of every fun, relaxed, heartfelt and unique ceremony that I have created.
-While even now there are always new ideas that I take away from each ceremony, I love the suggestions and insights I offer my couples as a result of my experience.
+I was appointed as a Marriage Celebrant in late 2014 and have since gone on to marry over 200 couples.
+Over the years I feel blessed to have met so many wonderful people and to have had the privilege of being part of their wedding day, regardless of whether they were big, grand events or more intimate occasions.
+I’m super proud of every fun, relaxed, heartfelt and unique wedding ceremony that I have been a part of.
+While even now there are always new ideas that I take away from each ceremony, I love the suggestions and insights I can offer my couples as a result of my experience.

 Can we use your PA for ceremony music?